 The GCSB and NZSIS achieve their objectives through their functions: These are intelligence collection and analysis, the provision of protection security services, advice and assistance (which for GCSB includes providing information assurance and cyber security activities) and cooperating with other agencies.

-The New Zealand Defence Force also has intelligence capabilities in the Directorate of Defence Intelligence, in Geoint New Zealand as well as in the individual services.
-A range of other New Zealand government departments and agencies have intelligence units, notably New Zealand Police, the New Zealand Customs Service, and Immigration New Zealand.
-The core NZIC works with these other intelligence units, and the wider New Zealand government sector, to ensure the security of New Zealand and promote New Zealand’s interests.
+A range of other New Zealand government agencies have intelligence units, notably New Zealand Defence Force, New Zealand Police, New Zealand Customs Service, and Immigration New Zealand.
+The core NZIC works with these intelligence units, and the wider New Zealand government sector.